shreyamahalle/spring-boot-booking-management-project/README.md

 - [License](#license)
 - [Author](#Author)

-# **foodease-food-ordering-booking-system**
+# **foodease-food-order-booking-system**

-Welcome to thefoodease-food-ordering-booking-system, a simple yet powerful Java application that simulates a booking management system.
+Welcome to thefoodease-food-order-booking-system, a simple yet powerful Java application that simulates a booking management system.
 This project is built using the
 Spring Framework (XML-based configuration only) and applies solid Object-Oriented Programming (OOP) principles.

 > **Use case**: A food ordering platform where customers can register, explore nearby restaurants, place orders, and get deliveries from available agents based on location and serviceability.